-Take out a day or two to drive to Nuwakot from Kathmandu and visit the delightful Nuwakot Durbar perched in the mid hills of central Nepal.
-You could also spend a night in the Trishuli Bazaar and opt for a day hike to the Durbar.
+You’ll need a day or two to drive to Nuwakot from Kathmandu for a visit of the delightful Nuwakot Durbar (palace) perched in the mid hills of central Nepal.
+You could also spend a night in the Trishuli Bazaar and opt for a day hike up to the palace.

 At an elevation of 900 m, the ancient citadel stands proud as if untouched by changing times, amid the quaint Nuwakot Bazaar.
-While the indoors of the Durbar suffered some damage during the recent earthquake on April 25, 2015, the buildings are still intact and a tour of the premises is still possible.
+While the interior of the durbar suffered some damage during the recent earthquake on 25th April 2015, the buildings are still intact and a tour of the premises is still possible.
 Reconstruction efforts are underway to conserve the heritage site that played a pivotal role in shaping the history of modern Nepal.

-The Durbar, which literally means royal palace is still an undiscovered treasure, despite its historical and cultural significance.
-The seven-story palace fortress was built during the reign of Prithvi Narayan Shah in the 18th century stands little marred by time despite a history of attacks by Malla and later Chinese forces.
+The durbar is still an undiscovered treasure, despite its historical and cultural significance.
+The seven-story palace fortress was built during the reign of Prithvi Narayan Shah in the 18th century.
+It shows little evidence of the attacks by Malla and later Chinese forces.

-Nuwakot is an interesting side trip from Trisuli Bazaar, reachable in an hour's climb from the road.
+Nuwakot is an interesting side trip from Trisuli Bazaar, reachable in an hour's climb from the main road.
 Trisuli Bazaar can be reached in 3-4 hours on a regular bus service from Kathmandu.
-The Nuwakot Bazaar, a small town, that surrounds caters to the small market it gets.
-Modest food and accommodation services are offered in the Bazaar.
-A luxury farm house nearby is ready to serve those seeking more.
+Modest food and accommodation can be found in the Bazaar.
+Those seeking better services can head for the luxury farm house nearby.